Reishimanfr/The-World-Machine-Bot/README.md

 6. Run the bot
 > Run the "start" script, `(npm start)`

+## Dependencies
+Required:
+* Lavalink (I suggest ver.
+3.7.8) -> https://github.com/lavalink-devs/Lavalink
+* A discord bot token -> https://discord.com/developers/applications

+Optional:
+* Tenor API token (for the starboard to be able to embed tenor gifs)
+* Spotify client & client secret (for playing songs from spotify using the music player)
+* Steam API key (for the tf2 command to work)

 ## Compiling the code yourself
 Compiling the code is as easy as running the `transpile` script.